suprasadkarmakar94-creator/DREB--NETSP-CORE/01_LITERATURE REVIEW/Literature_Index.md

 - Research gap synthesis for each paper.
 - RELEVANCE TO DREB-NETSP PROJECT.

 ## High quality and standard papers were analyzed based on the techniques they used and research question they answer.
-And relevance to DREB-NETSP is analyzed.
+And relevance to DREB-NETSP is determined.